TOPLLab/topllab.github.io/warduino/guide/plugin.md

 - Upload new source code on the device once a fault has been fixed.
 - Debug on a board
 - Debug on an emulator.
-- Control over the events (e.g., button press, incoming MQTT message) and the handling of it.
+- Control over interrupts (e.g., button press, incoming MQTT message) and the handling of it.

 ## Installation